ajayi-joseph/zenrouter/packages/zenrouter/docs/api/mixins.md

       return UnauthorizedRoute();
     }

-    return this; // User is admin, allow access
+    return this; // User has admin privileges, allow access }
-  }
 }
 ```